Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Figuring out the best way to get around is important when you’re in a new installation.
 It’s useful to understand the various regulations, local laws as well as license and registration requirements.
 Whether you need a driver’s license, transport a car overseas or want help buying a car, there are people to assist you at your new installation.
 Check out the topics below to find information and regulations on vehicles and registration at your base.

-Pursuant to USARJ Supplement 1 to AR 190-5, Motor Vehicle Traffic Supervision, paragraph 2-1c, personnel on Temporary Duty (TDY) or Invitational Travel Orders for less than 90 days are not permitted to operate any motor vehicles, except as required for official duty.
-Additionally, personnel on TDY are not authorized to rent vehicles from commercial agencies.
+Pursuant to United States Army Garrison (USAG) Japan Regulation 190-5, personnel on Temporary Duty (TDY) or Invitational Travel Orders for less than 90 days are not permitted to operate any motor vehicles, except as required for official duty.

-All personnel on Camp Zama will not possess more than one registered 4-wheeled and one registered 2-wheeled vehicle per licensed vehicle operator up to a maximum of three per household.
-Permanent vehicle registration must be obtained within 5 days of receiving or acquiring a vehicle.
-Personnel will report to the designated Provost Marshall (PM) vehicle registration section.
-At the time of reporting, personnel will be prepared to complete registration with the Japanese authorities and with the local PM within 3 workdays.
-Personnel for the PM registration section will:
+All personnel on Camp Zama will not possess more than one registered 4-wheeled and one registered 2-wheeled vehicle per licensed vehicle operator, up to a maximum of three per household.
+Permanent vehicle registration must be obtained within 5 calendar days of receiving or acquiring a vehicle.
+At the time of reporting, personnel will be prepared to complete registration with the Japanese authorities and with the Vehicle Registration Office within 3 business days.

 Insurance Requirements -- U.S. Forces personnel will have in effect at the time of registration of their vehicles, and will maintain in effect until registration is canceled, the following types of insurance:

-Cell Phones - Hands-free devices must be used while operating a motor vehicle on ALL military installations worldwide.
+Cell Phones -- Hands-free devices must be used while operating a motor vehicle on ALL military installations worldwide.
+Cell phone use without a hands-free device while driving or while riding a bicycle is illegal in Japan.

 Traffic -- All motor vehicles must be driven on the left side of the road.
-It usually takes some time to commit it to memory in order to drive safely.
+It usually takes some time to get used to operating on the other side of the road.
+We recommend new drivers in Japan to first practice on the installation since the roads are larger and there is far less traffic.

-The only authorized operator's permit utilized in Japan is the USFJ Form 4EJ issued by the local law enforcement organization at place of assignment.
-This criteria includes all dependents regardless of whether they are employed or not.
-In order to obtain USFJ Form 4EJ, the individual must attend a 4-hour driver's training course given every Tuesday, from 8 am until 12 pm at Safety Training Room, 1F, A-Wing, Building 102, South Camp Zama by the Vehicle Registration Office (VRO) and the Safety Office.
-Attendance in this course, successful completion of a 45-question test, and a valid stateside USFK, USAEUR, or international license is required to obtain the USFJ Form 4EJ.
-Student Drivers
+The only authorized operator's permit utilized in Japan is the USFJ Form 4EJ issued by the Vehicle Registration Office on Camp Zama.
+This includes all dependents regardless of whether they are employed or not.
+In order to obtain a USFJ Form 4EJ, the individual must attend a 4-hour driver's training course given every Tuesday, from 8 am until 12 pm at the Safety Training Classroom, 1F, A-Wing, Building 102, Camp Zama.
+Attendance in this course, successful completion of a 50-question test, and a valid stateside license, USFK, or USAEUR POV license, or International Driver Permit (IDP) is required to obtain the USFJ Form 4EJ.
+Not all IDPs are recognized by Japan, and IDPs are only valid for 1 year in Japan.
+You are responsible for knowing the laws regarding IDPs in Japan.

 Student Driver's Permit

 Student driver's permit (temporary).
-A temporary permit for a four-wheeled vehicle may be issued for a 90-day period to individuals 18 years of age or older.
+A temporary permit for four-wheeled vehicles may be issued for a 180-day period to individuals 18 years of age or older.
 To obtain this permit the individual must attend the driver's training course and successfully complete the test mentioned above.
 In addition, the individual must obtain an eye test at the Motor Pool.
-This permit is valid only when the student driver is accompanied by an adult (21 years or older) licensed in accordance with the above.
-The practice vehicle will display AJ Sign 19EJ (Student Temporary Permit, Under Practice), both front and rear, and will be allowed to operate only at designated times and locations.
+This permit is valid only when the student driver is accompanied by an adult (20 years or older) licensed in accordance with the above.
+The practice vehicle will display the AJ Sign 19EJ (Student Temporary Permit, Under Practice), in both the front windshield and rear window, and will be allowed to operate only at designated times and locations.
+Student Drivers can only operate a vehicle on the installations, NOT on Japanese roads.

 Family members 16 and 17 years of age may receive a student permit.
-The student must complete all the requirements above and then submit a written application (17th ASG Form 68).
-The permit is valid only when the student driver is accompanied by an licensed adult (21 or older).
+The student must complete all the requirements above and then submit a written application.
+The permit is valid only when the student driver is accompanied by a licensed adult (20 or older).

 All incidents/accidents involving personal injury to, or death of a Japanese national, or damage to property belonging to a Japanese national must be reported, thoroughly investigated and forwarded to the USAF.
 The USAF has single-Service claims responsibility in Japan.
 The Japanese national(s) involved will be advised to contact the local DFAB.